 - Patrons can order food by phone from food trucks or the concession stand.
 They can pay with their smart devices or over the phone.
 Food can be delivered directly to cars or picked up at safe designated spot

-Will the New Jersey Drive In movie theaters be able to open this summer?
+When are the New Jersey Drive In movie theaters open?

-With the Governor’s most recent directive it looks like Delsea Drive In and Back to the Movies Drive Ins have the authorization they need to open their drive in theaters before the summer starts.
-Management from both entities will work with local government officials to make sure their operations are in line with Governor Murphy’s restrictions.
+With the Governor’s directive the Delsea Drive In and Back to the Movies Drive Ins have the authorization they need to open their drive in theaters and did so before the summer starts.
+Management from both entities are working with local government officials to make sure their operations are in line with Governor Murphy’s restrictions.

-With that, we also hope local townships will be able to host summer movies again, even if they have to do so with social distancing measures in place.
+With that, local New Jersey townships were also able to host summer movies again, even if they have to do so with social distancing measures in place.

 May 15, 2020 update, we just learned of the Karpool Cinema that is showing outdoor movies at the Kathedral.